Noncommutative Solitons and Quasideterminants: Noncommutative anti-self-dual Yang-Mills equations

 \subsection{Noncommutative Yang's equations and $J, K$-matrices}

-Here we discuss the potential forms of noncommutative anti-self-dual Yang-Mills equations such as noncommutative $J,K$-matrix formalisms and noncommutative Yang's equation, which is already presented by e.g. K.~Takasaki \cite{Takasaki}.
+Here we discuss the potential forms of the noncommutative anti-self-dual Yang-Mills equations such as noncommutative $J,K$-matrix formalisms and the noncommutative Yang's equation, which is already presented by e.g. K.~Takasaki \cite{Takasaki}.

-Let us first discuss the {\it $J$-matrix formalism} of noncommutative anti-self-dual Yang-Mills equation.
-The first equation of noncommutative anti-self-dual Yang-Mills equation (\ref{asdym}) is the compatible condition of $D_z\star h=0, D_w\star h=0$, where $h$ is a $N\times N$ matrix.
+Let us first discuss the {\it $J$-matrix formalism} of the noncommutative anti-self-dual Yang-Mills equation.
+The first equation of noncommutative anti-self-dual Yang-Mills equation (\ref{asdym}) is the compatible condition of the linear system $D_z\star h=0, D_w\star h=0$, where $h$ is a $N\times N$ matrix.
 Hence we get

 Similarly, the second equation of noncommutative anti-self-dual Yang-Mills equation (\ref{asdym}) leads to